 NSW Alpine Waters Mooring Scheme

 - Due to the unique environmental characteristics of Alpine lakes and their significance as drinking water and hydro-electric power generation sources, special conditions will apply to all moorings on Alpine Waters.
-These conditions have been negotiated with Snowy Hydro Ltd and will be applied by Roads and Maritime under the Management of Waters and Waterside Lands Regulations-NSW (Clause 38)
+These conditions have been negotiated with Snowy Hydro Ltd and will be applied by Roads and Maritime Services under the Ports and Maritime Administration Regulation 2012 (Clause 67ZC)

 - Vessels moored on Alpine Waters will not be permitted to have an engine with a power rating of more than 4.0 kilowatts (5.5 horse power) permanently installed or left on board when the vessel is not operated for more than 24 hours.